 After writing a tell-all book about her days in the dance troupe "Barry Nichols and Les Girls", Sybil Wren (Kay Kendall) is sued for libeling her fellow dancer Angele (Taina Elg).
 A Rashomon...
 See full summary »

 Charlie Reader is a successful theater agent.
 He is also successful with young ladies.
 One day he is visited by his old friend Joe, married with three children.
 Joe falls in love with ...
 See full summary »

-Twenty-seven year old New York window washer J. Pierpont Finch believes he can be a success in the corporate world after he impulsively picks up the book "How to Succeed in Business Without Really Trying".
+Twenty-seven year old New York window washer, J. Pierpont Finch, believes he can be a success in the corporate world after he impulsively picks up the book "How to Succeed in Business Without Really Trying".
 The book promises its reader that he can climb the corporate ladder simply and quickly.
-The Worldwide Wicket Corporation, the business in the office building whose windows he washes, is, according to the book, the perfect type of business.
-There, he meets secretary Rosemary Pilkington, who sees in Ponty, as she calls him, an unassuming man whom she believes the corporate world will eat alive.
-But Ponty, memorizing what the book tells him, does quickly climb the corporate ladder, but not by doing any real work.
-But Ponty has a few obstacles along the way, such as: Bud Frump, the nephew by marriage of the company president J.B.
-Biggley, Bud who sees Ponty as a rival; Hedy La Rue, a curvaceous but simple woman who has a secret or not so secret tie to someone important in the company; ...
+The Worldwide Wicket Corporation, the business in the office building whose windows he washes is, according to the book, the perfect type of business.
+There he meets secretary Rosemary Pilkington, who sees in Ponty (as she calls him) an unassuming man who she believes the corporate world will eat alive.
+But Ponty, memorizing what the book tells him, does quickly climb the corporate ladder but not by doing any real work.
+Ponty has a few obstacles along the way such as: Bud Frump who sees Ponty as a rival and is the nephew by marriage of the company president J.B.
+Biggley; Hedy La Rue, a curvaceous but simple woman who has a secret or not-so-secret tie to someone important in the company; Mr. ...
 Written by

 Was this review helpful to you?